GfSE/SysML-v2-Models/README.md

 # SysML-v2-Models

 This is the SysMLv2 Model Collection.
 This repository is dedicated to providing a high-quality collection of SysMLv2 models.
 Our goal is to create a shared resource of well-structured, reusable SysMLv2 models for systems engineering.
+To do that, we carefully curate added models before they are added to the collection.

 # Purpose
 The purpose of this repository is to gather and curate a set of high-quality SysMLv2 models that can be used across various domains in systems engineering.
 We aim to build a diverse collection that showcases best practices and real-world use cases of SysMLv2.